NBA Rumors: Two Teams Emerge As Frontrunners For Timberwolves Forward Robert Covington, Per Marc Stein

 Early on Monday morning, Marc Stein of The New York Times took to Twitter to share a number of rumors in anticipation of the February 6 trade deadline, including the latest update on Covington’s situation with the Timberwolves.
 Citing league sources, Minnesota is apparently hoping to acquire two future first-round draft picks for the 29-year-old forward.
 And while there were no specific trade packages discussed for these teams, Stein concluded by saying that the Philadelphia 76ers and Houston Rockets stand out so far as Covington’s most likely destinations, assuming the Timberwolves are able to move him.

 Although he has yet to earn any other individual honors aside from a spot on the 2017-18 NBA All-Defensive First Team, Covington has developed a reputation as one of the league’s best “three-and-D” players, thanks to his combination of sharp outside shooting and tough defense.
-Per Basketball-Reference, he is averaging 12.8 points, 5.9 rebounds, 1.1 assists, and 1.6 steals and shooting 43.7 percent from the field and 34.7 percent from three-point range for the Timberwolves, who are at 14th place out of 15 teams in the Western Conference with a 15-33 record.
+Per Basketball-Reference, he is averaging 12.8 points, 5.9 rebounds, 1.1 assists, and 1.6 steals, plus shooting 43.7 percent from the field and 34.7 percent from three-point range for the Timberwolves, who are in 14th place out of 15 teams in the Western Conference with a 15-33 record.

 Robert Covington nooooooooooo ???? pic.twitter.com/4qr0pWbvB4